liweijiang/academic-personal-website/content/authors/admin/_index.md

 **From Human to AI:** Developing human-centered, continually-evolving, and future-proof AI systems---drawing upon interdisciplinary insights into human intelligence, values, and global needs.

 **From AI to Human:** Advancing the frontiers of knowledge about individuals and society, augmenting human capabilities, and addressing humanity's most consequential sociotechnical challenges---through robust, efficient, and scalable innovations in data, learning algorithms, and system design.

+My **current** research encompasses topics such as pluralistic alignment, self-improving algorithms for steerable and secure language models, anticipatory strategies for long-term risks---including overreliance and the erosion of human creativity---and socially impactful applications, such as clinical AI.

 <!-- I do research in **artificial intelligence (AI)** and **natural language processing (NLP)**.
 I'm intrigued to make wild imaginations come true by building AI + orchestrating mathematical and philosophical rigor to tackle real-world needs + understanding the charms, mysteries, and peculiarities of humans.
 I aspire to achieve a **co-evolution of AI and humanity**: developing AI systems with deep concerns for human *traits*, *values*, and *needs*, while gleaning novel insights into *humans*, *society*, and *humanity* through advancing AI. -->